momacs/localedb-py-examples/README.md

 ## Multivariate Time Series Clustering of Covid-19 Disease Dynamics

-Below is a brief narrative that offers a quick look at a few results we discuss in the [notebooks](https://github.com/momacs/localedb-py/tree/master/notebooks).
+Below is a brief narrative that offers a quick look at a few results we discuss in some of the notebooks listed above.

 #### 1. We cluster the 67 counties of the state of Pennsylvania by Covid-19 disease dynamics (specifically, the number of confirmed cases and the number of deaths, smoothed and standardized)